Nanochemistry

 Nanochemistry is an emerging sub-discipline of the chemical and material sciences that deals with the development of new methods for creating nanoscale materials.
 The term "nanochemistry" was first used by Ozin in 1992 as 'the uses of chemical synthesis to reproducibly afford nanomaterials from the atom "up", contrary to the nanoengineering and nanophysics approach that operates from the bulk "down"'.
 Nanochemistry focuses on solid-state chemistry that emphasizes synthesis of building blocks that are dependent on size, surface, shape, and defect properties, rather than the actual production of matter.
 Atomic and molecular properties mainly deal with the degrees of freedom of atoms in the periodic table.
 However, nanochemistry introduced other degrees of freedom that controls material's behaviors by transformation into solutions.
 Nanoscale objects exhibit novel material properties, largely as a consequence of their finite small size.
 Several chemical modifications on nanometer-scaled structures approve size dependent effects.
+Three specializations of nanochemistry are molecular nanotopology, nanointerface chemistry and nanoelectrochemistry.